Mazosia lueckingii

+Taxonomy

-Mazosia lueckingii is a species of foliicolous (leaf-dwelling) lichen in the family Roccellaceae.
-Found in India, it was formally described as a new species in 2008 by Krishna Pal Singh and Athokpam Pinokiyo.
+The lichen was formally described as a new species in 2008 by Krishna Pal Singh and Athokpam Pinokiyo.
 The type specimen was collected by the first author in the Darjeeling district (West Bengal) at an altitude of 1200 m, where it was found growing on dicotyledon leaves.
 The lichen has a verrucose (warty) thallus with brown, hairless verrucae, a black hypothallus, and ascospores that measure 34–45 by 4–7 μm with 4 or five septa.
-The specific epithet lueckingii honours German-born lichenologist Robert Lücking, who, according to the authors, "has made remarkable contributions to the taxonomy and ecology of foliicolous lichens".
+The specific epithet lueckingii honours the German-born lichenologist Robert Lücking, who, according to the authors, "has made remarkable contributions to the taxonomy and ecology of foliicolous lichens".